Valar-Systems/Glasscalibur/README.md

 The deivce is just under 22" from end to end.
 This means your window needs to be at least 44" wide.
 Also add in 2 inches to be safe.
 So your window needs to be 46" wide from end to end.

+### Is your window too heavy?

+The motor has been tested to move up to 40 lbs.
+However, this is extrememly heavy and may cause problems.
+If your window is this heavy, lubricate it with dry silicone spray and check if that helps.

 ## How to build it